PGCHM/job_bias_detector/README.md

 #### 3.4.
 Specify custom output directory
+The command below not only generates analysis in the standard output console, but also in the analysis report logs, into the customized folder, in this case, `custom_reports/job_analysis_report_[i].txt` file.
 ```
 !python job_bias_detector_args.py -o custom_reports "Biases in Job Descriptions" "Looking for a fresh graduate with 2-3 years of experience who can crush targets and work under pressure."
 ```